FREQUENTLY ASKED QUESTIONS

 What does the camp do to insure the safety of the campers?

 Safety is our highest priority at Mill Basin Day Camp.
 We have a public address system throughout the facility.
-Each of our Directors carry 2-way Radio which keeps us in constant contact with each other.
+Each of our Directors carries 2-way Radio which keeps us in constant contact with each other.
 All persons entering the building after morning drop-off must check into the camp office first.

 If you have to pick up your child(ren) earlier than the dismissal time must also come into the office we will bring your child(ren) to you.
-If you must send someone other than yourself or your authorized pick-up person, you must call ahead to let the office staff know and that person MUST have picture I.D. or they will not be allowed to take your child(ren).
+If you must send someone other than yourself or your authorized pick-up person, you must call ahead to let the office staff know and that person MUST have a picture I.D. or they will not be allowed to take your child(ren).
 If there are any special concerns that you have concerning authorized pick-ups, a director will be happy to handle that personally.

 Additional Covid related safety procedures have been implemented for 2020 and beyond as we are guided by the NYC Department of Health.